 Big Data and GIS

-What can ArcGIS do for your Big Data?
+What is Big Data?

-ArcGIS allows you to bring together layers of data from various sources — including existing business intelligence (BI) tools — analyse it and deliver insights that can be easily shared with others across an organisation.
+ArcGIS allows you to bring together layers of data from various sources — including existing business intelligence (BI) tools — analyse it to deliver insights.

 Sift through massive data sets to identify clusters of recurring incidences